Browser-based video game

 This version of The Pile is developed specially for „History of Joy.
 Part 4“ and includes an essay by the curator and critic Ramiro Camelo.

-On August 24 at 6PM Camille Laurelli will give an online lecture titled „A Brief History of Difficult Video Games“, positioning The Pile within the broader context of similar games developed in the Baltic region.
-The link to the lecture will appear here shortly before the event.
+On September 21 at 6PM Camille Laurelli will give an online lecture titled „A Brief History of Difficult Video Games“, positioning The Pile within the broader context of similar games developed in the Baltic region.
+The lecture will be streamed live on Tallinn Art Hall's Facebook page and also available here: https://us02web.zoom.us/j/83062784548

 The Pile is only playable on personal computers.
 For the best experience use any updated browser, but we recommend Firefox.